StanPeter/colorGuessingGame/readme.txt

+Information:

     A color(RGB) guess game.
 Can be set up for Easy or Hard difficulty

-Using pure JS
+    Using html5, css3 and JS

+Instructions:

+    1. Open index.html in your browser